Analyze SERP Backlink Profiles in Bulk for SEO Using Python

 - country: similar to location, you usually want these to align

-- result_num: how many results you want to be returned.
-8 usually is the first page, 16 is two pages, etc, etc
+- result_num: how many results to return.
+Eight is roughly one page, 16 is two pages, etc.

 - google_domain: the country-specific domain you want to search from (ex. google.com or google.fr).
 This usually aligns with some of the parameters above.